 |This weekly bulletin insert complements the curriculum published by the Department of Christian Education of the Orthodox Church in America.
 This and many other Christian Education resources are available at http://dce.oca.org.|

-On April 8th we read Genesis 22: 1-18, the story of God's command to Abraham to take his only son Isaac and to "offer him as a burnt offering upon one of the mountains of which I shall tell you."
+In Genesis 22: 1-18 we read the story of God's command to Abraham to take his only son Isaac and to "offer him as a burnt offering upon one of the mountains of which I shall tell you."

 We know how the story turns out, and that in the end Isaac was not sacrificed.
 But this event angers some people.
 They ask how it is possible to say that God cares for us if He would make this terrible demand of a person like Abraham, who did His will and followed His commands.
 Their anger prompts them to believe that having faith in God is foolish.
 Some of them say that Abraham also should have been angry, and should have refused to do as God commanded.

 Yet what Abraham himself refuses is to be angry.
 When Isaac innocently asks him where the lamb is for the sacrifice, Abraham answers with what seems to be a calm statement, neither angry nor agitated.
 He simply says, "God will provide himself the lamb for a burnt offering, my son."
 Abraham is faithful, trusting God even in this extreme moment.

 There is a wonderful story of another follower of God who refused to be angry: Saint Tikhon of Zadonsk.
 His monastic cellmate, Ivan Yefimov, wrote many reminiscences of the saint.
 Among them is a description of Tikhon's treatment by an arrogant nobleman.

 It was reported to Bishop Tikhon that this nobleman, a member of his diocese, was beating his serfs.
 The bishop went to the man to ask him to be kinder, and to remember that every person, including the poorest and simplest, is a child of God.